3.3.8 Prudent Economic Management: Macroeconomic Policies

 ● Macroeconomic policies can affect the balance of power between the major economic actors (3.3.8.5): businesses, their employees, and the State.

 ● The perceived recklessness of their policies caused the pound to lose value, “plummeting to all-time lows against the dollar”, so that imports would become more expensive and would later fuel inflation (which was already high).
+The interest rate on government debt increased as markets lost confidence in their economic competence.

 ● The measures would have increased the fiscal deficit.
-And they hadn’t published an independent forecast from the Office of Budget Responsibility (OBR) to describe how the increased government debt would be repaid.
+And they hadn’t published an independent forecast from the Office for Budget Responsibility (OBR) to describe how the increased government debt would be repaid.
 This caused consternation in financial markets and led to “a surge in UK government borrowing costs”.

 ● Their proposed tax cuts would have increased the amount of money in the economy, leading directly to inflation.